RaymondWaterlooLi/homEMOstasis/README.md

 # homEMOstasis
-This is a hackthon project our team design for 2019 HTN (Hack the north)
+This is a hackthon project our team designed for 2019 HTN (Hack the north)

 It is a emotion changing software.
 If u are happy, it will give u some bad quotes.
 If u are upset, it will give u some great jokes to cheer u up.